TwiN/go-color/README.md

 ### Variables only

-Unlike using the aforementioned approach, directly using the color variables will required you to manually prepend `color.Reset` at the end of your string.
+Unlike using the aforementioned approach, directly using the color variables will require you to manually prepend `color.Reset` at the end of your string.

 You can either directly use the variables like so: